We are currently accepting applications for Lateral Entry Police Officers

 Officers work a 12-hour shift with every other weekend (Friday thru Sunday) off.
 Officers also receive additional compensation in the form of a shift differential for working nights (10% additional for working 10:00 PM to 6:00 AM).

-Sworn Officers are eligible for additional pay when actively acting as a Detective, Tactical Officer, Field Training Officer, K9 Officer and Officer in Charge.
+Sworn Officers are eligible for additional pay when actively assigned as a Detective, Tactical Officer, Field Training Officer, and Officer in Charge.

 Career Development Program: